juniorrrrr/autoinstall-cpanel/README.md

 3. Done!
 On the first SSH login as `root`, the script will:
 - Show a message with a 10-second countdown
 - Let the user cancel with Ctrl+C
+- Update the system and install all required packages (epel-release, perl, curl, screen)
 - Install cPanel inside a `screen` session
 - Wait for ENTER at the end
 - Suggest a reboot